RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 * (1) Keep original image Yes No

-  The original image may be deleted after the upload process for server space or hiding purposes.
+  On "yes" the original image will be deleted after the upload process for server space or hiding purposes.
+On a double click of the display sized image the same image (size) appears then in the popup

-  With an additional created watermarked image (See below) a user may  see the "display" image in a valid quality (resolution) but can't retrieve the original without the watermark
+  Drawback: watermark images not created on upload will use the smaller size "display" image to be build when the user opens the 2original" view"

 * (2) Original Image Path

-  .
+  Select any folder within the Joomla reachable folder system.
+  You may choose a different folder when you don't show the original images by setting the "Popup style to none" in Configuration -> Tab "display" -> section "Image display".
+This makes it harder for any user to guess the origin folder to download the original image with big size and good quality .

 * (3) Display Image Path